hannobraun/rustecs/README.md

 components, thereby changing the type of an entity at runtime (theoretically at least, I haven't actually tried it in Rustecs).

-The only thing that's specific to the "type" of entity is the way it is constructed.
-Therefore we define entity constructors.
+The only thing that's specific to the "type" of an entity is the way it is constructed.
+Once it exists, there's nothing that distinguishes entities besides their components.
+That's the reason we define entity constructors and nothing else.

-Given the world definition above, we can then create entities like this:
+Given the world definition above, we can then create our world and add some entities to it.

 ``` Rust
 // world! { ... } generates a type called World.
 Here we create a new world.